stat545ubc-2022/asgmt.b1.b2-jlp/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+## Package Development

+This package was developed by Jaden L. Phillips in Fall 2022 as part of an assignment for **STAT545B** at the University of British Columbia.
+This package was created using various functions from the `devtools` and `usethis`packages.

 ## Overview

 The goal of **quick.group.calc** is to simplify and make more efficient